The Maker Movement: The Dawn of Something Big

 Workshop of the World

 In Philadelphia, there is a makerspace of a different kind.
 NextFab, established in 2009, has locations in North and South Philadelphia, and a third studio opening soon in Wilmington, Delaware.
 NextFab bills itself as a “gym for innovators,” and has a broader focus than the woodworking-centric DIY Joint.
-Like the Hoboken-based makerspace, NextFab holds classes and offers a co-working space, but in addition to woodworking, they provide facilities and instruction in metalworking, 3D printing, laser cutting, and a host of other tools amenable to small-scale manufacturing.
+Like the Hoboken-based makerspace, NextFab holds classes and offers a co-working space, but in addition to woodworking, they provide facilities and instruction in metalworking, 3D printing, laser cutting, and a host of other tools amenable to small-scale manufacturing with the right PPE equipment (gloves, goggles, masks, etc), goggles, masks, etc.), to provide a safe space for manufacturing projects.
 NextFab also runs start-up incubator and accelerator programs.

 If NextFab is any indication, the future of industry in Philadelphia will be multiple and heterogeneous in ways that echo its history, albeit more refined.
 NextFab has played host to businesses as disparate as Philly Love Notes a one-woman operation making woodcut maps of Philadelphia, and to Noria, a start-up manufacturing lightweight smart air conditioning window units that raised over $3.5 million through crowdfunding campaigns.
 The activities of NextFab’s members are as divergent from each other as NextFab itself is markedly different from the DIY Joint and other makerspaces.